AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 1. If no SaaS projects exist, click **Create Project**.
 Then in the **Project** field, enter a name for your SaaS project.

    When you create a SaaS project, [!DNL Commerce] generates one or more SaaS data spaces depending on your [!DNL Commerce] license:
-   - Adobe Commerce - One production data space; two testing data spaces
+   - Adobe Commerce - One production data space; two testing data spaces only.
+On Cloud Pro projects with mutliple Staging environments, you can request additional testing data spaces for each Staging environment by [submitting a Support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#submit-ticket).
    - Magento Open Source - One production data space; no testing data spaces

 1. Select the **Data Space** to use for the current configuration of your [!DNL Commerce] store.

+>[!NOTE]
+>
+>If you have separate instances to integrate with Commerce Services, [submit a Support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#submit-ticket) to request a new SaaS Project for each additional instance.
+After support has created the SaaS Project, configure the Commerce Services integration for the instance using the same API key and selecting the new SaaS project for the data space.

 >[!WARNING]
 >